AlexisHutin/home_lab/README.md

 - Powerful Server: For more demanding tasks and services, I have a more robust server equipped with ample storage, considerable RAM, and a dedicated GPU for AI-related workloads.
 This server runs on Ubuntu Server as the operating system, providing a stable and versatile environment for hosting a wide range of services.

+- NUC: This small form-factor computer will be dedicated to backup operations.
+It offers a compact yet powerful solution for managing backups and ensuring data integrity.

 ## Virtualization

 In my home lab setup, Docker serves as the primary virtualization tool, allowing me to efficiently manage and deploy containerized services.
 Docker provides a lightweight and portable solution for encapsulating each service into its own container, ensuring consistency and ease of management across different platforms.